Phrenzi/slate/source/includes/_management_transactions.md

     "type": "correct",
     "sale_amount": 0,
     "credit_amount": -20.00,
-    "track_at": "2016-06-04T07:48:56.050Z"
+    "tracked_at": "2016-06-04T07:48:56.050Z"
   }
 ]
 ```

-This endpoint required manager authenticate, and retrieves transaction records by establishment with
+This endpoint authenticate by `manager_token`, and retrieves transaction records by establishment with different conditions.
-different conditions.

 ### HTTP Request